jpbruckler/session-notes/docs/Compendium/People/Characters/Gwenith Serena.md

 ---
 **Notes**

-- Currently in [[Vendare]], acting as the Baron of Aldwulf in the party's absence.
+- Currently in Vendare, watching over [[Aldwulf Manor]], and serving as the Baron of Aldwulf.

 ---
 **Background**

 Powerful Family Relationships: